MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 -  The UI thread has terminated.

-As a general rule, avoid running long operations in the UI thread, follow the general pattern and use a dedicated thread/executor instead:
+As a general rule, avoid running extended operations in the UI thread, follow the general pattern and use a dedicated thread/executor instead:

 ..
 (QUESTION: use a sequence diagram to be more explicit?)